Madhu Kishwar: Manushi and feminism

+Controversies

 Politics and fake news

 Kishwar has been noted for her adulation of Narendra Modi, to the extent of comparing him with Mahatma Gandhi.
 She had also written a book that absolved him, a then prime-ministerial candidate of any involvement in the 2002 Gujarat riots and praised him as a non-communal politician.
 Incidentally she used to be a vocal critic of Modi.

+In 2020, Kishwar faced backlash on Twitter for her misogynistic remarks against actress Rhea Chakraborty.
+Critics condemned Kishwar for derogatory comments, such as labeling Rhea as a "fortune huntress mafia moll" and suggesting she was used as "sex bait to trap rich men" by her father.

 Kishwar has been accused by left-leaning media outlets of aiding in the propagation of allegedly communal material and to have propagated fake news over numerous occasions, via her Twitter handle.

 In July 2022, she was booked by Uttar Pradesh Police for spreading misinformation on social media using old video of a road incident from 2017.